nfroidure/whook/packages/whook-graphql/README.md

 Brings GraphQL to your [Whook](https://github.com/nfroidure/whook) server!

-This module uses [Apollo](https://www.apollographql.com/) under the hood most of its concepts (modules, plugins...) applies to it.
+This module uses [Apollo](https://www.apollographql.com/) under the hood.
+Most of its concepts (modules, plugins...) applies to it.

 ## Quick setup

-Install the module in your project:
+Install the module and its dependencies in your project:

 ```sh
 npm i @whook/graphql apollo-server-core